Finite Element Operator Network for Solving Elliptic-type parametric PDEs: Introduction

 where ${u_h}$ is the FEM solution for the given PDEs.
-Motivated by \eqref{e:1}, the FEONet is able to predict numerical solutions to the PDEs when given the initial conditions, external forcing functions, or PDE coefficients as inputs.
-As the neural network only predicts the nodal coefficients, this approach eliminates the need for extensive numerical computations to generate a large dataset and also allows for real-time predictions for varying input data.
+Motivated by \eqref{e:1}, the FEONet can predict numerical solutions of the PDEs when given the initial conditions, external forcing functions, PDE coefficients, or boundary conditions as inputs.
 Therefore, the FEONet can learn multiple instances of the solutions of PDEs, making it a versatile approach for solving different types of PDEs in complex domains; see e.g. Figure \ref{fig:domain}.
-The loss function of the FEONet is designed based on the residual quantity of the finite element approximation, similar to the FEM \cite{C02, BS08}.
+The loss function of the FEONet is designed based on the residual quantity of the finite element approximation, motivated by the classical FEM \cite{C02, BS08}.
 This allows the FEONet to accurately approximate the solutions of PDEs, while also ensuring that the boundary conditions are exactly satisfied.
-To construct an approximation for the solution of PDEs, the FEONet borrows a framework from the FEM.
-This approach involves inferring coefficients, denoted as $\widehat{\alpha}_k$, which are then used to construct the linear combination $\sum\widehat{\alpha}_k\phi_k$ to approximate the solution of PDEs.
-Since each basis function satisfies the exact boundary condition, the predicted solution will also satisfy the exact boundary condition.
-Additionally, since the high-order FEM is available to generate our framework in \eqref{e:1}, the predicted numerical solution is expected to yield relatively small errors compared to other machine learning-based approaches.
+This approach involves inferring coefficients, denoted as $\widehat{\alpha}_k$, which are subsequently utilized to construct the linear combination $\sum\widehat{\alpha}_k\phi_k$ to approximate the solution of PDEs.
+Inheriting the capability of the FEM handling boundary conditions, the predicted solution will also satisfy the exact boundary condition. {{Note further that since we reconstruct the solution as a linear combination of the coefficients predicted by neural networks and the basis function, the FEONet scheme generates a solution as a function defined on the whole domain, not only on particular points in the domain.}} Additionally, since we have adopted the FEM as a baseline framework, we can expect that our proposed method is robust, reliable, and accurate.
+It is noteworthy that due to the intrinsic structure of the proposed FEONet scheme, we do not need any paired input-output training data and hence the model can be trained in an unsupervised manner.